Dual Diagnosis Treatment Oswego, IL

 Dui And Behavioral Health Counseling - 9.5 miles from Oswego, IL

-Dui And Behavioral Health Counseling is a dual diagnosis treatment center in Plano, IL that offers treatment services for drug or alcohol use and mental health disorders that include personality disorders as well as anorexia.
+Dui And Behavioral Health Counseling is a dual-diagnosis treatment center in Plano, IL that provides treatment services for alcohol or drug addiction and mental health disorders that include borderline personality disorder as well as post-partum depression.

 Address: 217 East South Street, Suite B, Plano, IL 60545 in Kendall County